k2view-academy/K2View-Academy/articles/19_Broadway/actors/05_db_actors.md

 **${@param}** - for non-prepared statement parameters.

-The values of **named** parameters are taken from the Actor's input parameters or from the **params** input argument and only if it is a map.
+The values of **named** parameters are taken from the Actor's input arguments or from the **params** input argument and only if it is a map.
 For ordered parameters, the **params** input argument should be an array or a single value (not a map).

 For example, the SQL statement: